yukijina/yukijina.github.io/_posts/2019-01-31-my_first_cli_project_in_ruby.markdown

 In scraper.rb, I scraped text and url from website using Nokogiri.
 Nokogiri is an open source library to parser XML/HTML in Ruby.
 It was very very fun part for me when I finally get the data from website.
 I like it.

 <h4>category.rb</h4>
 This is a class file to initialize with arguments scraped in scraper.rb.
 I assigned attribute and stored information in class variable.
-I grabed title and url from the first page of the website - recipe category.
+I grabbed title and url from the first page of the website - recipe category.

 <h4>recipes.rb</h4>
 This is also a class file.
 Recipe name and url were pulled from the second page of the website - recipe collection.

 <h4>recipe.rb</h4>
-This class file is for individual recipe.
-I scraped name, description and ingredients from the third page of the website - recipe.
+<p>This class file is for individual recipe.
+I scraped name, description and ingredients from the third page of the website - recipe.</p>

-So there are three levels - category - recipes(recipe collection) - recipe(individual recipe).
+<p>So there are three levels - category - recipes(recipe collection) - recipe(individual recipe).</p>
-These three files - category.rb, recipes.rb, recipe.rb  - have almost the same format but each attribute value is different because the arguments were scraped from the different website pages.
+<p>These three files - category.rb, recipes.rb, recipe.rb  - have almost the same format but each attribute value is different because the arguments were scraped from the different website pages. </p>

-The object (argument) is instantiated in scraper.rb.
+<p>The object (argument) is instantiated in scraper.rb.</p>

 <h4>cli.rb</h4>
-This is the file to interact with users and to work all together.
+<p>This is the file to interact with users and to work all together.</p>

-Interesting thing for me is CLI is not just providing information to users but also it can get the input result from users and pass it as argument so that we can instantiate in another files.
+<p>Interesting thing for me is CLI is not just providing information to users but also it can get the input result from users and pass it as argument so that we can instantiate in another files.
 That was my big "wow" moment.
 It is not just one way to give information to users but also provide another information based on what we received from users or what users want to know.
-It interacts with users indeed.
+It interacts with users indeed.</p>

 <h2>Final look</h2>
-Let's look at my final interface together!<br>
+<p>Let's look at my final interface together!<br>
-Run `./bin/wholefoods_recipe`
+Run <code>&lt;./bin/wholefoods_recipe&gt;</code></p>

 <img src="../img/myimg/cli1.png">
 <!-- ![cli project image](http://yukijina.github.io/img/myimg/cli1.png) -->